andi611/fairseq/examples/tera/README.md

 ## Pre-training

 This version of TERA is modified from the HuBERT example ([HuBERT in fairseq](https://github.com/andi611/fairseq/tree/master/examples/hubert)) with minimal modification of code.
 As a result, the `task.data` and `task.label_dir` parameters in the following commands are not actually used in the TERA implementation but are required due to the HuBERT-based code structure.
+To obtain those, please follow the instructions in the [HuBERT example directory](https://github.com/andi611/fairseq/tree/master/examples/hubert).

 ### _Slim_ Model